gudbrandsc/RaftMachin-Library/README.md

 # project-5-gudbrandsc
 project-5-gudbrandsc created by GitHub Classroom

-For project 5 I will a Raft library that I can use for my user service(project 3/4).
+For project 5 I will a RaftMachine library that I can use for my user service(project 3/4).
 The reason that I want to make it a library is because it will make it easier to test different features as I develop it.
 For my demos before the deadline I will try to include my library to multible simple servers to demonstrate the different parts of raft(defined below).
-Since Raft aims at having a high level of understandability, I can use most of my time implementing features instead of getting stuck on complex parts that I don't fully understand(like parts of Dynamo).
+Since RaftMachine aims at having a high level of understandability, I can use most of my time implementing features instead of getting stuck on complex parts that I don't fully understand(like parts of Dynamo).

 To "force" myself to work with this project incrementally throughout the time period I will have multiple benchmarks.
 These benchmarks might change depending on their difficulties and